ttscoff/na_gem/README.md

     Next actions are actions which contain the next action tag (default @na),   do not contain @done, and are not in the Archive project.
 Arguments will target a todo file from history, whether it's in the current   directory or not.
 Todo file queries can include path components separated by /   or :, and may use wildcards (`*` to match any text, `?` to match a single character).
 Multiple queries allowed (separate arguments or separated by comma).

 COMMAND OPTIONS
-    --all                                  - Show next actions from all known todo files (in any directory) -d, --depth=DEPTH                      - Recurse to depth (default: none) --divider=STRING                       - Divider string for text IO (default: none)
+    -a, --available                        - Show only the first available action per project --all                                  - Show next actions from all known todo files (in any directory) -d, --depth=DEPTH                      - Recurse to depth (default: none) --divider=STRING                       - Divider string for text IO (default: none)